 And when your content speaks the language your visitors want and need to hear to satisfy their desire for information, they will be won over.

-How to use content translation to get more traffic to your site?
+How do you use content translation to get more traffic?

 When it comes to getting your translation done quickly and easily, your first choice would be Google Translate, right?

 Using plugins can be effective too, but most of the time, you’ll get error translations, and often the plugins will dramatically change the way your content looks.
 On top of that, these plugins can start to mess with your SEO.

 Translating content into a different language is not as easy as you think.
 It takes a deeper understanding of the cultural nuances and layers to get your message delivered.
 One relevant example of ‘how not to’ translate into a different language is when dealing with extremely high-level accuracy translations into Asian languages, such as Chinese or Japanese.

 Rather than translate everything on your site, I recommend using a third-party service for high accuracy at a low price point to just summarize a few top posts at a time.

 Plugins and machine translation don’t work well.
 They simply can’t pick up on the nuances of different languages.
 Choosing a translation service provider that can add to the linguistic aspect of these cultural undertones will not only influence the translation of your message into a foreign language but will also generate wider traction for your brand, making it resonate with the cultural framework and identity of the target audience.

 So, I recommend using a professional translation service only for your top-performing posts.
 It’s cheap, fast, and effective without giving you more errors, and it works to clean up.